bretmullinix/ansible-molecule-for-beginners/t2-getting-started-with-aws/readme.md

          1. Add the following contents to the end of the **create.yml** file.

               ```yaml
-               - name: create the aws security group for the vpc
-                 ec2_group:
-                   name: aws_security_group
-                   description: The security group for the AWS cluster
-                   vpc_id: "{{ vpc.id }}"
-                   rules:
-                     - proto: tcp
-                       ports:
-                         - 80
-                         - 443
-                         - 22
-                       cidr_ip: 0.0.0.0/0
-                   tags:
-                     Name: "aws_security_group"
-                 register: security_group
-              ```

-              This creates the security group for the vpc.
-The cluster allows any inbound internet connections to any machine (0.0.0.0/0) for the ports 80, 443, and 22.

-         1. Add the following contents to the end of the **create.yml** file.

-              ```yaml
                   # Single instance with ssd gp2 root volume
                   - name: Create IDM EC2 Instance
                     ec2: